ajaygunalan/ajaygunalan.github.io/_includes/projects/past/stoch/src/stoch.md

 <br>
 <br>

-### Stoch 1.0 ###
+## Stoch 1.0 ##

-The project was initially motivated by Googles's work on [Sim-to-Real: Learning Agile Locomotion For Quadruped Robots](https://arxiv.org/abs/1804.10332).
+The project was initially motivated by Googles's work on [**Sim-to-Real: Learning Agile Locomotion For Quadruped Robots**](https://arxiv.org/abs/1804.10332).
 The essence of the paper is to imrove the transferbility from learned control policy from simualtion to hardware by:

-**1. Improving the Robot Model by having:**
+1. Improving the Robot Model by having:

-  i.
-Accurate URDF by phsyically measuring many parameters ii.
-Actuator Model iii.
-Latency (Commuication Delay)
+    1. Accurate URDF by phsyically measuring many parameters
+    2. Actuator Model
+    3. Latency (Commuication Delay)

-**2. Adding Noise to have Robust Controller:**
+2. Adding Noise to have Robust Controller:

-  i.
-Randomising Dynamic Parameters such as Mass, Friction, etc... ii.
-Random Perturbation iii.
-Using a compact observation space
+    1. Randomising Dynamic Parameters such as Mass, Friction, etc...
+    2. Random Perturbation
+    3. Using a compact observation space

-**3. Control of the learned policies:**
+3. Control of the learned policies

    Instead of learning the entire policy from scratch which will reult in lack of  controllability, they decompose the problem into two parts:

     1.  $\bar{a}(t)$ An open loop component that allows a user to provide reference trajectories
     2.  $\pi(o)$ feedback component that adjusts the leg poses on top of the reference based on the observations.

 $$ a(t, o) =  \bar{a}(t) + \pi(o) $$